YaroslavMarkivskyi/k8s-simple-app-deploy/README.md

+# DEPLOYMENT WITH KUBERNETES
-# Simple-App: A RESTful API Built with FastAPI
+A RESTful API Built with FastAPI.
 It features six key endpoints that facilitate interaction with a PostgreSQL database:

 - GET **/**: Returns a simple text response.